Sveta2732/Svetlana-Portfolio/cyberbullying-team-project-web/README.md

 ---
 ## 🔍 Project Overview

-Teenagers often struggle to recognise cyberbullying, understand how to respond, and know where to seek help.
+Cyberbullying affects many teenagers and often goes unrecognised or unreported.
+Children often struggle to recognise cyberbullying, understand how to respond, and know where to seek help.
 Our web application tackles this challenge through a **space-themed, story-driven learning experience** guided by **Gleepo**, a friendly alien who leads users through a safe and engaging anti-cyberbullying journey.

-To help teens build real recognition and help-seeking skills, the platform combines:

-- **Interactive data visualisations** — transforming abstract cyberbullying statistics into relatable, classroom-level insights.
-- **Gamified learning** — teaching teens to differentiate between normal online behaviour and harmful interactions.
-- **Real teen stories (video content)** — fostering emotional connection, validation, and awareness that they’re not alone.
-- **AI-powered text checking** — identifying toxic or harmful language.
+Key reasons this project matters:
+- Translates complex cyberbullying research into accessible guidance for teens and educators.
+- Uses NLP and LLMs to provide real-time, educational feedback on harmful language.
+- Delivers interactive visualisations that make abstract statistics relatable at a classroom level.
+- Is built on real Australian datasets (ABS, data.gov.au), increasing relevance for local stakeholders.
+- Gamified learning and real teen stories enhance engagement and practical understanding for teens
-- **Resource pathways** — clear, easy-to-navigate links to professional support, reporting tools, and trusted adult advice.
+- Offers resource pathways — clear, easy-to-navigate links to professional support, reporting tools, and trusted adult advice.
+- Demonstrates how data science and UX design can collaborate to support digital wellbeing and improve help-seeking behaviour.

-This blend of **AI**, **data visualisation**, **game-based learning**, and **narrative design** makes the platform educational, relatable, and accessible for teenagers.
+>This blend of **AI**, **data visualisation**, **game-based learning**, and **narrative design** makes the platform educational, relatable, and accessible for teenagers.

 ---